 The issue came to a head at a Feb.
 6 Selectboard meeting where discussions about the case spilled into accusations of conflicts of interest.
 When it was pointed out that Selectboard Chairman Lewis White and the town’s road foreman are cousins, White said he would resign.

 There since has been an outpouring of support for White.
-He submitted a resignation letter, but the remaining Selectboard members on Wednesday refused
+He submitted a resignation letter, but the remaining Selectboard members on Wednesday refused to accept it.

 Also, there apparently are continued hard feelings between the Thibaults and the review board.